Nestled deep in Austria’s Tyrolean Alps, Mayrhofen probably should be your next ski or snowboard destination.

 For absolute beginners, best head to the Ahorn which is mostly blue runs and a nice long red run back to town (which gets shaded in the afternoons, so watch out for ice).
 This is geared towards the kids and beginners and still has some great views – but you’ll want to get across to Penken asap.

-There are regular bus services along the valley which are covered under your lift pass and can take you further afield.
+There are regular bus services linking up the ski resorts which are free with your lift pass and can take you all along the Ziller valley

 Anyone who has been to Austria before knows they like to party.
+Apres ski in Mayrhofen is a rowdy affair and it starts before the slopes close.
 Expect raucous bars playing German pop, lots of smoke (they still smoke indoors!) and schnapps until you can’t take any more.
 And this is from around 2pm!

 In town there are plenty of bars to keep you up til the early hours.
 The Ice Bar sites right next to the Penkenbahn gondola and is usually full from 4:30 (as soon as they slopes close).